Osgilb/Bookmark/README.md

 ![Thumbnail](/thumbnail/bookmark.gif)

 ## Introduction
-**Bookmark** is a brand that delivers world-class virtual reality experiences, transforming businesses through award-winning digital solutions that seamlessly connect with their audiences and elevate their brands.
+**Bookmark** is a simple bookmark manager that offers a clean and user-friendly interface to organize your favorite websites.
+It allows users to open a new browser tab and instantly load their saved sites.
+Bookmark is available for free and provides quick installation options for Chrome and Firefox browsers.

 ## Tech Stack
 - **HTML**